hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 conclusion in (c)?
 </span>

-This exercise can be generalised to give the *Second Law of Thermodynamics*, but we'll save that for another day!
+This exercise can be generalised to give the Second Law of Thermodynamics, but we'll save that for another day!

 ---